GITA: Graph to Visual and Textual Integration for Vision-Language Graph Reasoning

-1Southern University of Science and Technology, 2Hong Kong University of Science and Technology
+1Southern University of Science and Technology, 2Hong Kong University of Science and Technology,

 *Equal Contribution